GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 During the pick-up, duplicate artifacts identified by Maven coordinates are discarded.

-When there are multiple versions of a Maven artifact identified by Maven coordinates without the version part, a version is picked up using one of following strategies:
+When there are multiple versions of a Maven artifact identified by Maven coordinates without the version part, a version is picked up using one of the following strategies:

 - **Maven dependency mediation strategy**: the version of the Maven artifact closest to the initial nodes is selected.